Output-sensitive Conjunctive Query Evaluation: Preliminaries and Notation

 The variables in the head of the query $\bx_\mF$ ($\mF \subseteq [n]$) are the {\em free} variables (or the projection variables).
 A CQ is {\em full} if $\mF = [n]$, and it is {\em Boolean} if $\mF = \emptyset$, simply written as $Q()$.
-The size $|R_J|$ of a relation $R_J$ is the number of its tuples.
-A database $\mD$ is a finite set of relations and the size of a database $|\mD|$ is the sum of the sizes of its relations.

-We will say that a variable $x \in \mV(\mH)$ that is present in at least two relations is a {\em join variable}, while a variable that is present in exactly one relation is {\em isolated}.
+A database $\mD$ is a finite set of relations. \revtwo{We refer to the relational instance\footnote{We will frequently refer to the relational instance $R_J^\mD$ as just relation for the sake of brevity.} for relation $R_J$ in database $\mD$ using $R_J^\mD$.} The size $|R^\mD_J|$ of a relation $R^\mD_J$ is the number of its tuples.
+The size of a database $|\mD| = \sum_{R_J \in \mD} |R^\mD_J|$. \revthree{A schema $\mathcal{X} = (x_1, \dots, x_g)$ of a relation is a non-empty tuple of distinct variables where each variable can takes values from domain $\domain$.
+We treat schemas and sets of variables interchangeably, assuming a fixed ordering of variables.} We will say that a variable $x \in \mV(\mH)$ that is present in at least two relations is a {\em join variable}, while a variable that is present in exactly one relation \looseness=-1 is {\em isolated}.